cognitivemetropolis/AMENDMENT1_1.0/README.md

 # AMENDMENT1_1.0
-Release 1.0 for RaspberryPi3 B+
+Release 1.0 for RaspberryPi3 B
 Installing and using AMENDMENT1 OS.
 To start you should have a 4GB (or larger is fine but not beneficial) Class 10 (Class 4 or better will do) MicroSDHD card and a Raspberry Pi 3.
 Both of these pieces of hardware can be found online or at a local vendor of choice.
 We recommend NewEgg, Fry's Electronics, or MicroCenter.
 You will also need a computer.
 To make things super-easy, we'll